tampert/trivago/README.md

 # trivago
-In this repository you find files I work on during my job at trivago GmbH
+In this repository you find files I work have been done and I am still do during my job at trivago GmbH